OlleLindgren/pyrefact/README.md

 ## VS Code Extension

-Pyrefact is also available as a VS Code extension, simply named [Pyrefact](https://marketplace.visualstudio.com/items?itemName=olleln.pyrefact).
-The extension allows you to use pyrefact as your formatter, similar to how the Black or Autopep8 extensions work.
+Pyrefact is also available as a VS Code extension, simply named `Pyrefact`.
+The extension allows you to use pyrefact as your formatter, similar to how other formatting extensions work.

-You can also use pyrefact as your default formatter and use the configurations for format on save etc. Pyrefact always runs with the `--safe` flag when used through the VS Code extension, and works with format on save, letting you refactor snippets of code with great granularity.
+Pyrefact always runs with the `--safe` flag when used through the VS Code extension.

-The repository for the extension can be found at [pyrefact-vscode-extension](https://github.com/OlleLindgren/pyrefact-vscode-extension).
+The extension is published through the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=olleln.pyrefact), and the source code is available at [pyrefact-vscode-extension](https://github.com/OlleLindgren/pyrefact-vscode-extension).

 ## Prerequisites